 Further reading for kids

 Check out our list of 101 Classic Books to Help Children Grieve.
-These include books from a wide variety of perspectives, and include classic chapter books, teen lit, workbooks, pet loss, and much more.
+The list includes books from a wide variety of perspectives (Christian and non-Christian), and also includes classic chapter books, teen lit, workbooks, pet loss, and much more.

 Resources for grown-ups

 - Heaven by Randy Alcorn.
 It’s a big book, but solidly biblical and completely readable.
 The #1 resource for a Scriptural foundation of what we should believe about heaven.

 - Homeward Bound: Building an Attractive Christ-centred Family on Eternal Principles by Edward Hartman.
 Written during the time the author’s young wife Amy was diagnosed with a brain tumor.
 After Amy died from that brain tumor, all the flowers at the funeral did not come with a card saying ‘with our condolences’ but with the phrase ‘welcome to your new home’ – a phrase Amy picked out herself.